osgi/osgi.enroute.site/_tutorial_rsa/240-distributing.md

 * A Topology Manager
 * A Discovery model

 The OSGi enRoute distro does not contain the Zookeeper discovery bundle.
-We need to add this from jpm4j.
-Look for `org.amdatu.remote.discovery.zookeeper` and drag the version vignette on the `Central` repository.
+We need to add this from Maven Central.
+Look for `org.amdatu.remote.discovery.zookeeper` and copy the `<dependency>` element to the `cnf/central.xml` file.

+Make sure to touch (change and save the `cnf/build.cnf` file) to refresh the workspace.
+{: .bug }

 Then click on the `osgi.enroute.examples.chat.bndrun` file and select the `Run` tab.